GSG-CA/express-middleware/README.md

 1. **Logger middleware**

 - Add a logging middleware that logs millisecond timestamp `Date.now()` before any request to our server is handled.
-- Add a logging middleware that logs millisecond timestamp `Date.now()` after every request to our server (think where to put).

 2. **Parse request data**